My Own Personal Experience with Abusive Clergy

 But given our mistrust of the Archdiocese, my wife and I could not let him serve in any capacity where we did not have close supervision of his activities.
 Keep in mind I had no reason to mistrust Fr.
 Gana at this time.
 It was a general sense of making sure our children were not exposed in any way to situations where abuse might occur.

 I later read with horror, anger and grief the Grand Jury Report that came out in 2005.
-The report alleged that Cardinal Bevilaqua and his chancery officials placed Fr.
+The report revealed how Cardinal Bevilaqua and his chancery officials placed Fr.
 Gana in our parish with the clear understanding that he orally raped and sodomized scores of minors and groomed them to engage in homosexual acts with him.

-Like the priest in my song “Uncle Ted,” Gana is alleged to have targeted vulnerable youth — but he also deceived strong, faith-filled families.
+Like the priest in my song “Uncle Ted,” Gana targeted vulnerable youth — but he also deceived strong, faith-filled families.
+Like a demonic wolf, Gana viciously attacked the lambs entrusted to his care.
 My heart breaks to this day knowing that there were families we worshipped with at Mother of Sorrows parish whose sons were abused by a man that, like the priest in my song “Uncle Ted,” had a “wicked hunger for adolescent flesh.”

 Mary, Queen of Peace